-Although I am not within the “older adult” age range, In my personal experience, facial exercises and certain massage techniques can reduce wrinkles around the face in the short term.
+Although I am not within the “older adult” age range, In my personal experience, facial exercises, and certain massage techniques can reduce wrinkles around the face in the short term.

 Facial Exercises & Fat Loss Are Not Linked

 There seems to be a misconception surrounding facial fat.
-From what I have observed, many believe that you can spot reduce fat from the face with regular facial exercises.
+From what I have observed, many believe that you can reduce fat from the face with regular facial exercises.
 Truth be told, facial exercise does not actually have a significant effect on facial fat loss, due to burning very few calories.

 Fat Loss And Depuffing Are Two Completely Different Concepts

 Losing fat mass around the face and depuffing will both improve the appearance, yet they are two completely different concepts.
 As mentioned, to lose fat around the face, you would need to find a way to reduce calorie intake, typically through tweaking exercise and food intake.
-Whereas, to depuff the face you would need to consider how to improve hydration status, sleep status, hormone balance and inflammation.
+Whereas to depuff the face you would need to consider how to improve hydration status, sleep status, hormone balance, and inflammation.

 Face rollers have a long handle with a smooth rollable stone ball attached to its end.
 This rollable stone should gently be applied and rolled over different areas of the face.

-Typically, you would roll the stone all around the face, with additional emphasis over areas with visible wrinkles.
+Typically, you would roll the stone all around the face, with additional emphasis on areas with visible wrinkles.
 In my personal experience, the face roller reduces the appearance of wrinkles in the short term, which may be helpful before an outing.

 Just like all of the other exercises that we have mentioned, face yoga is a great way to tone and tighten the appearance of your face naturally, as well as relieve tension.
 Face yoga involves moving the face in multiple motions and expressions.

-Intuitively, the pucker up exercise should help to reduce the wrinkles from around the mouth and the bridge just underneath the cheek bones.
+Intuitively, the pucker-up exercise should help to reduce the wrinkles from around the mouth and the bridge just underneath the cheekbones.
 It should also activate some of the muscles of the jaw.
-To perform pucker ups, close your lips tightly together for 3-4 seconds and then relax.
+To perform pucker-ups, close your lips tightly together for 3-4 seconds and then relax.
 This motion must be repeated several times.

-The cheek lift may help define a unique jaw muscle that attaches to the cheek bones, thereby bringing out some cheek fullness.
+The cheek lift may help define a unique jaw muscle that attaches to the cheekbones, thereby bringing out some cheek fullness.
 Fun fact, this muscle is actually responsible for smiling, so I am sure that many of you use it on a regular basis.

 To employ the cheek lift, simply smile as wide as you possibly can, then lift your cheeks towards your eyes and hold this position for 5 seconds at a time.
 Repeat this movement until fatigue for 2-3 sets.